Skip to main content

 It's a great way to incorporate good Christian music videos which speak to your lesson.
 Instead of just listening and reflecting to music, the kids adapt or mimic the video and create new content in front of it -in the projected light --which you then videotape and watch together.
 They love that.

-You project these images onto your kids using an LCD projector hooked up to a laptop computer or DVD player, or use an overhead projector.
+You project video or images/scenes onto your kids using an LCD projector hooked up to a laptop computer or DVD player.

 camera-overheadprojector